 The method focuses on the transformation of ‘soluble’ protein crystals grown in vapor diffusion plates to batch.
 The reason for this focus is that the vast majority of soluble protein crystals are grown via vapor diffusion26.
 However, the concepts presented could also be applied to soluble protein crystals grown using other methods, such as micro-batch.
 The concepts may also be applicable to membrane protein crystals grown in LCP; as this too is a batch crystallization process.

 A key aspect of the protocol is the process of transforming the conditions of crystals grown in vapor diffusion plates such that they can be grown in batch.
 For this transformation, the method uses the criterion proposed by Beale et al., (2019)26.
 Crystals grown via a batch process, even in vapor diffusion plates, will form rapidly (< 24 h).
-This criterion is an approximation based on the speed of vapor diffusion drop equilibration and is most true for PEG-based precipitant conditions.
+This criterion is an approximation based on the speed of vapor diffusion drop equilibration, and is most true for PEG-based precipitant conditions.
 However, crystallization conditions will contain a wide variety of compounds that will influence the equilibration time.
 The equilibration of salt-based crystallization conditions, e.g. highly concentrated ammonium chloride, can happen in 1-2 days.
 Therefore, the 24 h criterion may not be true for salt-based conditions.
-Salt based conditions also can have more complex phase diagrams26, 30 that may not conform to the archetype presented in this protocol.
+Salt-based conditions also can have more complex phase diagrams26, 30 that may not conform to the archetype presented in this protocol.
 A reduction in the time criterion for salt-based conditions to 12 or 6 h may be necessary if scaling into larger volumes proves impossible.

 Another limitation of this method is its apparent complexity.
 The protocol that was followed to optimize the micro-crystallization of endothiapepsin actually changed the original condition from the sparse-matrix screen relatively little.
 The first hit observed in the PACT screen was 0.1 HEPES pH 7.0, 0.2 M MgCl2, and 20 % (w/v) PEG 6,000.
 The final scaled crystallization buffer was 0.1 TRIS-HCl pH 7.0, 0.15 M MgCl2, and 40 % (w/v) PEG 6,000.
 It is also very possible that the change in buffer from HEPES to TRIS-HCl, and MgCl2 concentration, contributed little to the success of the process.
 Leaving the increase in PEG 6,000 concentration the sole optimization, and one that could have been achieved quite simply.

 This assessment, however, is also too simplistic.
-It not only discounts the problems encountered during scaling, i.e. the use of seeds and quenching, but also the fact that just because this protein proved straightforward, there is no guarantee the next will also prove to be.
-The steps advised in the protocol, were devised because optimizing the scaling of protein crystallization volumes can be very protein expensive.
+It not only discounts the problems encountered during scaling, i.e., the use of seeds and quenching, but also the fact that just because this protein proved straightforward, there is no guarantee the next will also prove to be.
+The steps advised in the protocol were devised because optimizing the scaling of protein crystallization volumes can be very protein expensive.
 Over the seven endothiapepsin scaling trials that are shown, 100 mg of protein were consumed.
 Admittedly some of these steps were performed to show their consequences in the light of this protocol.
 Even so, 100 mg of a protein, plus potentially a further 50 mg for protein consumed during an experiment (Table 1), can be a significant investment in either time or money.

 Fortunately, it is not clear that this mass of required sample is ubiquitous across all proteins.
 Endothiapepsin was highly soluble, and therefore required a large protein concentration to reach supersaturation.
 In others (currently under optimization), supersaturation can be reached at 10 or even 5 mg/mL.
 Such variables are protein specific and need to be embraced when they appear.